Wildcat Branch: Rebuilt line

 In 1874, the B&L rebuilt the line; some sections are on the original grade, while others are slightly west.
 Rather than connecting to the B&M mainline, this Wilmington Branch paralleled the Western Route to a new Wilmington Junction station at the junction with the Salem and Lowell Branch.
 This gave the B&L a route to Lowell via the S&L and the Lowell and Lawrence Railroad.
 The B&L was merged into the B&M at the end of the 19th century.
 Passenger service on the S&L was abandoned west of Wilmington Junction in 1924 and east of it in 1932, but the branch was used to run some service to Haverhill and beyond as it avoided slow grade crossings in Malden and Wakefield.
 It still connects to the Western Route at Wilmington Junction and runs parallel to it for half a mile.

+The name "Wildcat" was used for the branch at least as early as 1911.

 Cutbacks

 On June 14, 1959, the B&M introduced a series of service cutbacks, including the abandonment of the north half of the Woburn Loop.
 The Western Route was abandoned from Reading to Wilmington Junction; all service to Haverhill and beyond was rerouted via the Wilmington Branch.
 North Wilmington on the Western Route was replaced with Salem Street station, the first station ever built on the Wilmington Branch.
 When the newly formed MBTA began funding B&M commuter service in January 1965, state subsidies were provided only for service to Reading on the Western Route and Wilmington on the Lowell Line; local governments were required to fund out-of-district service.
 Salem Street was closed on June 30, 1967, as the B&M cut all service on the line except for a single round trip to Haverhill.
 That single trip was cut in June 1976.